 One of the most common applications for high temperature epoxy putty in industrial settings is the emergency repair of leaking pipes, flanges, and pressure vessels at elevated-temperature service conditions.
 Metal pipe sections in process piping systems at 80–150 °C develop pinhole leaks from corrosion, cracks from fatigue, and joint failures from vibration — all of which can be temporarily or permanently repaired with high temperature epoxy putty applied to a live or recently shut-down system.

-The repair procedure for pipe and vessel repair: isolate the affected section if possible, allow the surface to cool to an appropriate handling temperature (60 °C or below for most epoxy putty application), clean the surface with a wire brush and solvent wipe, knead and apply the putty firmly into the defect and surrounding area, shape to smooth and even geometry, allow to cure under light pressure from wrapped tape or clamping, then apply post-cure if the service temperature requires it.
+The repair procedure: isolate the affected section if possible, allow the surface to cool to an appropriate handling temperature (60 °C or below for most epoxy putty application), clean the surface with a wire brush and solvent wipe, knead and apply the putty firmly into the defect and surrounding area, shape to smooth and even geometry, allow to cure under light pressure from wrapped tape or clamping, then apply post-cure if the service temperature requires it.
+The same industrial pipe coating principles that govern corrosion protection also apply once the putty repair is in place — the repaired area is only as durable as the surface preparation underneath it.

-High temperature epoxy putty for pipe repair must resist the specific process fluid — oil, water, chemical solution — in addition to the temperature.
+High temperature epoxy putty for pipe repair must resist the specific process fluid in addition to the temperature.
 Fluid resistance testing in the actual process fluid at the service temperature should be part of the material qualification for critical process pipe applications.

 Sealing Cracks and Porosity in Metal Castings